 I stop here.
 I am fed up with such stupidity.

 "Why won't God heal amputees?" - "Who's to say healing them is the right thing?" well if only the question was why does not God heal all amputees, we might indeed wonder if it might be the right thing to not be healed for the case of those not healed, though in that case the lack of falsifiability in such a claim, as long as no observable correlate could be found with an explainable relation between this observable correlate and the idea of "staying amputed being a good thing" would render it useless and worthy of the greatest doubts like any unfalsifiable claim.
-However we are not in this case since we are speaking about all amputees, which is a condition with rather well-identified material causes.
-Therefore such an idea may easily be challenged, for example, by the following thought experiment.
+However we are not in this case since we are speaking about why none of amputees is ever healed, which is a condition with rather well-identified material causes.
+Therefore such an explanation may easily be challenged, for example, by the following thought experiment.
 Imagine I suddenly decide to amputate you, for example if I was an agent operating in some extreme islamic ruled part of the world and you were arrested for some "crime" for this law for which a decision of amputation would apply.
 Once I amputate you, the chances are that God won't heal you of this, since He never does it in such cases.
 Then does my action of amputating you, suddenly automatically results in making it a good thing for you to stay amputated all your life, for the reasons you have just proudly put forward ?
 In such conditions, the very idea of difference between right and wrong becomes empty doesn't it ?
 Or, if you seriously believe that amputating someone really makes it a good thing for him to stay amputed all his life, why didn't you put this good news into practice by amputating yourself already ?

 "Because most religious people do what they're told." but how can they do otherwise in lack of a verifiable source of information on what God really says/wants ?
 And if, despite all their very devote and committed prayers for God to guide them and reveal His correct truth to them, God refuses to cure them from the illness of not having grasped the correct meaning of His message by providing a clear revelation of the correct info instead, may it be because the domination of these wrong ideologies are actually part of a great divine plan ?
 Who's to say that correcting them would be the right thing ?
 By the way, see there.